gibgib1212/Rm-skin/readme.txt

 04232024
 	- Fixed a bug where the combo display would not display properly when using the "1 Rows" option
 	- Adjusted Judge file shape and color, also added some patterns
 	- Update readme.txt

+04252024
+	- Added "Lane Align" option
+	- Changed to a mechanism to load image files of keybeams separately for each key
+	- Update readme.txt